Table of Contents

 Gestures for Zoom In / Zoom out screen

-Step 5: Customer Stops sharing
+Step 5: Client Stops sharing

-2ConnectMe Customer – Stop sharing keyboard mouse
+2ConnectMe Video Consult Guest – Stop sharing keyboard mouse

 Step 6: Agent service staff STOPs remote control keyboard mouse

-2ConnectMe Agent – Sharing customer keyboard mouse
+2ConnectMe Agent – Sharing client keyboard mouse

 Settings on PC